-In 1892, a new era in school construction began in Lawrence with the erection of the John R. Rollins School on Prospect Hill.
-This school was soon followed by the building of the John K. Tarbox School and the Emily G. Wetherbee School.
-Over the next twenty years, the Alexander B. Bruce, Gilbert E. Hood, John J. Breen and Francis M. Leahy Schools, along with the addition of the James D. Horne Annex to Lawrence High School, were built to serve the children of the Lawrence Public Schools.
-All of these school houses, some of which are still in use today, were built with the most modern amenities of their time.
-Each has been renovated from time to time to keep pace with the education, technology and safety standards of the twentieth and twenty-first centuries.
-In addition, a $110 million, 42-acre high school campus — one of the most progressive and technologically advanced schools in the country — opened in the fall of 2007.
-The Lawrence High School Campus is the premier twenty-first century prototype for the conversion of large urban high schools into small, stand-alone thematic schools.
-The thematic high schools that comprise the campus are: The Business, Management and Finance High School, the Health and Human Services High School, the Humanities and Leadership Development High School, the International High School, the Mathematics, Science and Technology High School and the Performing and Fine Arts High School.
-The LHS Campus athletic facilities, which are among the largest and most modern in the state, have a 3,400-seat field house — the largest in New England — which is adjacent to the newly renovated Lawrence Veterans' Memorial Stadium.
-The Lawrence High School also holds a media center and a Performing and Fine Art Center that seats more than 1,200 people.
-The Performing and Fine Arts Center has been featured in national publications for its advanced technology and architectural designs.
+In 1892, a surge in school construction began with the building of the John R. Rollins School on Prospect Hill, followed by the John K. Tarbox School and the Emily G. Wetherbee School.
+Over the next twenty years, Lawrence added the Alexander B. Bruce, Gilbert E. Hood, John J. Breen and Francis M. Leahy Schools, along with the addition of the James D. Horne Annex to Lawrence High School.

+Since then, several additional elementary and middle schools buildings were constructed or updated with new educational and technological resources.
+In Fall 2007, a $110 million, 42-acre high school campus opened in South Lawrence.
+The Lawrence High School Campus is a premier prototype for the conversion of large urban high schools into smaller learning communities.
+The LHS Campus athletic facilities, which are among the largest and most modern in the state, have a 3,400-seat field house, which is adjacent to the Lawrence Veterans' Memorial Stadium.
+The Lawrence High School also has a Media Center and a Performing Art Center that seats more than 1,200 people and has been featured in national publications.